 Making a compensation claim to the CICA

 We were contacted by a young woman who had suffered a serious and unprovoked attack while in a shop.
 The offender was purchasing wine in a Costcutter store when she saw our client through the window.
-Words were exchanged and without warning, the offender ran at our client with bottles of wine and smashed one over our client’s head.
+Words were exchanged and without warning, the offender ran at our client with bottles of wine and smashed one over her head.
 The offender continued her frenzied attack and used the broken wine bottle to slash open our client’s stomach.

 Our client was left with serious injuries to her abdomen, as well as cuts to her head and face, and had to be admitted to hospital for treatment.
 She therefore approached us for help with making a compensation claim to the CICA.